-The best options for Nintendo Switch Controllers
+Game on with these awesome controllers for your Nintendo Switch

 - No headphone jack

-It offers the most functionality of any wireless Switch controller on the market, including motion controls and the ability to work with Amiibo.

-Best Value: PowerA Enhanced Wireless Controller
+Best design options: PowerA Enhanced Wireless

-These are arguably the most beautiful wireless Switch controllers on the market with over 6 different colors and themes to choose from.
+These are arguably the most beautiful wireless Switch controllers on the market, with many different colors and themes to choose from.
+In our review, we looked at some Pokémon-themed PowerA Enhanced Wireless controllers and were impressed by their color and print quality.
 While it isn't as powerful as the Pro Controller, it is cheaper and offers most of the functions you want.
-Using Bluetooth and two AA batteries, you can play Switch games wirelessly for up to 30 hours.
-An LED comes on to warn you when the power is getting low.
+Using Bluetooth and two AA batteries, you can play the best Switch games wirelessly for up to 30 hours.
+An LED comes on to warn you when the power is getting low too.

 The controller feels good in your hands and responds to motion controls.
 It gives you an edge when playing against other players since there are two additional buttons on the backside that you can assign actions to.
 As with most Nintendo Switch controllers on the market, you cannot plug in your headphones.